-The work reported in the paper [12] further extended and refined the model evolved from the [16] paper and its predecessors.
-It introduced the concept of Allan deviation, a statistic useful for the characterization of oscillator stability.
-A typical plot on log-log coordinates is shown in Figure 2.
-The paper also reported on the results of ongoing experiments to estimate this statistic using workstations and the Internet of that era.
-This work was further extended and quantified in the report [7], portions of which were condensed in the paper [5].
-This paper presented the Allan intercept model which characterizes typical computer oscillators.
-The Allan intercept is the point (x, y) where the straight-line asymptotes for each NTP source shown intersect.
-This work resulted in a hybrid algorithm, implemented in NTP Version 4, which both improves performance over typical Internet paths and allows the clock adjustment intervals to be substantially increased without degrading accuracy.
+The paper [24] further extended and quantified the clock discipline model developed in [31].
+Its primary contribution is the Allan intercept model which characterizes typical computer oscillators.
+The Allan intercept is the point (x, y) where the straight-line asymptotes shown in Figure 2 for each individual source and oscillator intersect.
+This work resulted in a hybrid algorithm, implemented in NTP Version 4, which both improves performance over typical Internet paths and allows the message poll intervals to be substantially increased without degrading accuracy.
 A special purpose simulator including substantially all the NTP algorithms was used to verify predicted behavior with both simulated and actual data over the entire envelope of frenetic Internet behaviors.